List of characters in Dark: Ulrich Nielsen

 Ulrich Nielsen (portrayed by Oliver Masucci and Ludger Bökelmann) is the husband of Katharina Nielsen, and the father of Martha, Magnus and Mikkel Nielsen.
+He is an inspector of the Winden police.
 After Mikkel's disappearance, Ulrich suspects that Helge Doppler may have played a part in both the disappearance of his son and many other Winden children over the years, including his brother Mads.
 In an attempt to prevent this, Ulrich tries to travel back to 1986, but takes the wrong path and accidentally travels to 1953, meeting Helge as a 9-year old boy.
 Desperate to save his brother and his son, Ulrich tries to kill the child Helge with a rock, but is quickly arrested and imprisoned for the assault as well as allegedly murdering the 2 children whose corpses had just been discovered in the building site of the Winden Power Plant.

 Katharina Nielsen

 Katharina Nielsen (portrayed by Jördis Triebel and Nele Trebs) is the wife of Ulrich Nielsen and the mother of Martha, Magnus and Mikkel Nielsen.
+In 2019, she is the headteacher at the local high school she used to attend.

 Martha Nielsen / Female Stranger / Eva

-Martha Nielsen (portrayed by Lisa Vicari) is the daughter of Ulrich and Katharina Nielsen.
+Martha Nielsen (portrayed by Lisa Vicari) is the daughter of Ulrich and Katharina Nielsen and sister of Magnus and Mikkel.
+While Jonas deals with his father's suicide, she starts dating his best friend Bartosz.

-Female Stranger (portrayed by Nina Kronjäger) is the adult version of Martha Nielsen who welcomes Jonas and young Martha to the future.
+Female Stranger (portrayed by Nina Kronjäger) is the adult Martha who welcomes Jonas and young Martha to the future.

 Eva (portrayed by Barbara Nüsse) is Adam's main opposition.
 She works tirelessly to ensure that the knot between the two worlds is never severed.